gromacs/gromacs/docs/reference-manual/special/pulling.rst

 coordinates acts on should be zero.
 This avoids unintended addition of direct forces on the pull coordinate(s) to the indirect forces from the transition pull coordinate.
-This is not a requirement, but have both a direct and indirect, from the tranformation coordinate, force working on them is almost never desirable.
+This is not a requirement, but having both a direct and indirect, from the tranformation coordinate, force working on them is almost never desirable.
 If the transformation is a linear combination of multiple distances, it is useful to normalize the coefficients